Dr. Edward A Hurvitz

 Edward A. Hurvitz, MD

-Adult and Pediatric Clinical Faculty
+Adult and Pediatric Clinical Faculty, Physical Medicine & Rehabilitation

 Biography

-He has held several national leadership positions, such as chair of the pediatric special interest group of the AAPMR; membership and chair of various committees for the American Academy of Cerebral Palsy and Developmental Medicine; and Chair-elect of the Chair’s council of the AAP.
+He has held several national leadership positions, such as chair of the pediatric special interest group of the AAPMR; membership and chair of various committees for the American Academy of Cerebral Palsy and Developmental Medicine; and Chair of the Chair’s council of the AAP.
 His work with cerebral palsy has led to membership on the Children’s Motor Study Group, an NINDS/NIH sponsored group of experts in the field.
-He is also currently co-leading an international group that is interested in research related to obesity, activity, and risk of chronic disease in adults with cerebral palsy.
+He is also currently on the steering committee of the Cerebral Palsy Research Network..

 In 2013, the American Academy of Cerebral Palsy and Developmental Medicine recognized his work with the Chambers Lifespan award and lecture.
 Dr. Hurvitz co-founded and co-directs the Cerebral Palsy Research Consortium of Michigan with Drs.
 Seth Warschausky (Michigan) and Nigel Paneth (Michigan State University).
 He has been funded for research as a PI or Co-PI from the NIH, NID(IL)RR, United Cerebral Palsy, and from industry.
-He is currently a co-investigator on a field-initiated research project from NIDILRR examining sedentary activity in adults with cerebral palsy (Peterson PI); a project co-investigator on an RERC (Meade PI) examining cognitive factors affecting heath self-management (Warschausky project PI); Mentor for a K award on metabolic dysregulation in adults and adolescents with CP (Peterson PI); and potential site PI for a multi-site PCORI application to study outcomes of surgery in CP using a Practice-Based Evidence approach.
-As part of this work, he is participating in a national effort to establish a registry of individuals with CP.

 Areas of Practice